Consensus-Based Dantzig-Wolfe Decomposition: Conclusion

 \section{Conclusion}

-In this paper, we proposed a fully distributed Dantzig-Wolfe decomposition algorithm for loosely coupled large-scale linear programs.
-As opposed to the standard Dantzig-Wolfe algorith, we solve the master problem using consensus-based ADMM, thus preserving privacy of information of the agents.
+In this paper, we proposed a consensus-based Dantzig-Wolfe decomposition algorithm for loosely coupled large-scale linear programs.
+As opposed to the standard Dantzig-Wolfe algorithm, we solve the master problem using consensus-based ADMM in a distributed fashion, thus handling circumstances where data is not available centrally and preserving privacy of information of the blocks, and addressed the resulting computational and theoretical challenges.
 We proved convergence of the algorithm and provided error bounds on the feasibility and optimality gaps.
-We illustrated our method using an MPI implementation on randomly generated problems and showed that we are able to achieve high accuracy in reasonable time.
-We note that it is possible to use other algorithms or a more sophisticated versions of ADMM to solve the consensus problem.
-As the difficulty and size of the problems for each block increases, the cost per iteration of ADMM can become prohibitive.
+We illustrated our method using an MPI implementation on cutting stock and synthetic instances, and showed that we are able to achieve high accuracy in reasonable time.
+Although the main objective of our method is to handle decentralized storage of data and privacy concerns, we illustrated potential computational benefits for instances with a large number of variables and in many of the cutting stock instances.
+To further improve computation time, it is possible to use other algorithms or more sophisticated versions of ADMM to solve the consensus problem.
+As the difficulty and size of the problems for each block increases, the cost per ADMM iteration can become prohibitive.
 Certain workarounds involve linearizing the objective of the augmented Lagrangian, yielding computational benefits \cite{boyd}.
 Other interesting consensus algorithms include a distributed interior point method which might converge faster than first-order distributed methods \cite{bitlisliouglu2017interior}.
-Finally, as suggested by our experiments, an asynchronous implementation of DDW has the potential to improve computation times.
+Finally, as suggested by our experiments, an asynchronous implementation of CDWD has the potential to improve computation times.